bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/template.md

 ## Proof of Concept

-The following screenshots demonstrate a lack of rate limiting on the login form followed by a successful foem submission:
+The following screenshots demonstrate a lack of rate limiting on the login form followed by a successful form submission:

 {{screenshot}}